NLxAROSA/mc101cheatsheet/README.md

 Hi there, and welcome to the unofficial Cheat Sheet for the [Roland MC-101 Groovebox](https://www.roland.com/global/products/mc-101/)!

 This Cheat Sheet aims to provide a one or two pager of the most useful shortcuts and workflow operations of this nifty little Groovebox.
-Please note that you'll be able to find *most* (though not *all*!) of these by reading the manuals, but who has time for that, right? ;)
+Please note that you'll be able to find *most* of these by reading the manuals, but who has time to go through all of that, right? ;)

 ## How to read this cheat sheet